The Last House on the Left (2009 film): Plot

-As they try to find the key to their boat, so they can take Mari to the hospital, Francis enters the main house and happens upon Mari.
-Emma attacks Francis, and John ruins Francis's hand in the garbage disposal and fatally hits him with a hammer hook.
+As they try to find the key to their boat, so they can take Mari to the hospital, Francis enters the main house and discovers Mari alive.
+Emma and John attack Francis, killing him with a hammer.
 John and Emma enter the guest house while Krug and Sadie are sleeping.
 They find Justin holding Krug's gun, which he hands to John.
 Sadie awakens, and John shoots and wounds her in the neck, allowing Krug to escape through the window and into their house.
 Finding Francis dead, Krug realizes that they are Mari's parents.
 Sadie attacks John, then runs into the bathroom.
 John and Justin break in, and Sadie beats them with a shower curtain rod, almost knocking them out until Emma shoots and kills Sadie through her right eye.
 Krug hides and attacks John and Justin when they search for him.
+Krug has the upper hand on John, until Justin pulls a gun on Krug and pulls the trigger, only to be empty.
 Justin is stabbed by a enraged Krug, but with a combined effort from Emma and John, Krug is knocked unconscious.
 John, Emma, Mari, and Justin then leave in the boat for the hospital.

 Later, John returns to the cabin, where he has paralyzed Krug from the neck down.
 John places Krug's head in a microwave jerry-rigged to operate even with the door open.
 As John walks away, Krug's head explodes from the scorching heat.